-All doctors are required to do elements of the above professionally, but some have a more developed interest in this areas and wish to have a greater role in them. the links below provide more information of opportunities available locally and nationally.
+All doctors are required to undertake elements of the above professionally, but some have a more developed interest in these areas and wish to have a greater role in them.
+The links below provide more information of opportunities available locally and nationally.

 Alternatives to working in the NHS

 At various stages in their career, doctors may consider working outside the NHS and the options include:

 - Expedition Medicine

 Information on all these areas can also be found on the Medical Careers website

 There are a range of opportunities for doctors to use their qualification in a non-clinical area, these include:

 - Medical Journalism